tlienart/Franklin.jl/docs/index.md

 **Note**: a key advantage of using `NodeJS` for this instead of using `npm` yourself is that it puts the libraries in the "right place" for Julia to find them.

 Assuming you have `python3`, Franklin will try to install the python package [`css_html_js_minify`](https://github.com/juancarlospaco/css-html-js-minify) if via `pip3`.

+\note{
+  You **don't have to** install these libraries and you can safely ignore any message suggesting you install those.
+Also note that if you do want this but it doesn't work locally due to some `node` weirdness or related, things will likely still work if you use GitHub to deploy.
+}